 You’ll find elegant pieces made from materials like sustainably-sourced solid wood, 100% reclaimed wood, flax linen fabric, seagrass rope, rattan, and sturdy metal.
 Much of the furniture is also expertly made by skilled furniture artisans.

-Shipping: Ships within the U.S.
+Shipping: Within U.S.

 More Information on Non-Toxic Furniture

-Further details on what to look for when shopping for non-toxic furniture for your space.
+Curious to learn more about non-toxic furniture?
+Here are some considerations on what to look for when shopping for non-toxic furniture for your space.

 No Flame Retardants